aburra16/waiting-for-satoshi/script.md

 no critic with a sledgehammer... just pure pursuit.

                          GIOVANNI
-And Satoshi funds this?
+So.
+Any signs?

                          MAXIMILIAN
+The signs are present.

+                         GIOVANNI
+As they were last year.
+Name one.

+                         MAXIMILIAN
+The architects have run out of ideas.
+            (He gestures vaguely toward the skyline.)

+                         GIOVANNI
+A sure sign.
+And?

+                         MAXIMILIAN
+A poet in Lisbon paid for his wine with a song.

+                         GIOVANNI
+            (dry)
+The bartender was tone-deaf and the wine was sour.
+And the most important sign?

+                         MAXIMILIAN
+We are still here.

+                         GIOVANNI
+            (sighs, then looks out across the park) Yes.
+We are still here.
+            (beat)
+So—back to your steel violins and glass hymns.
+Satoshi funds this?

+                         MAXIMILIAN
-Not funds, enables.
+Not funds.
+Enables.
 When value rests on bedrock, when we have an honest measure, patrons sprout like dandelions.
 Artists stop begging, start building.

                          GIOVANNI
 You paint a lovely future.
 Pity we’re stuck in plywood present.